 - The prerequisite, corequisite, or enrollment limitation is either unlawfully discriminatory or is being applied in an unlawfully discriminatory manner.

-The Prerequisite Challenge form is available online, in the Counseling Office (room L104) or the Advising Center (L103D).
+The Prerequisite Challenge form is available online, in the Counseling Office (room L104) or the Prerequisite Office (L103D), and also available in each Divisional office.

 - The student bears the initial burden of showing that grounds exist for the challenge.